-Canadian voters head to the polls in snap federal election
+Canadians head to the polls with Trudeau’s political future hanging in the balance

 But Trudeau misjudged the public appetite for a vote and ran a lackluster campaign.
 His rivals criticized him for calling an election during Canada’s fourth pandemic wave — at a campaign stop in Ontario last week, O’Toole called the decision “vain, risky and selfish.”
 Trudeau has failed to articulate why an election needed to happen now.

 O’Toole, meanwhile, ran a campaign that exceeded expectations, particularly in the early weeks.
-His moderate platform targets working-class voters, features a version of a price on carbon and mostly shuns social conservative views to build a “big blue tent.”
+His moderate platform targeted working-class voters, featured a version of a price on carbon and mostly avoided culture war issues to build a “big blue tent.”

 “We’re not your dad’s Conservative Party anymore,” the former military helicopter navigator said at a campaign event in Quebec last week.

 But in moving to the middle, O’Toole has disavowed many of the pledges, including on climate and guns, that he made last year to secure the Conservative Party leadership.
 Back then, he branded himself a “true blue” Conservative who’d “take back Canada.”
-His election campaign pivot now risks alienating his base and has given his foes ammunition to argue that he’ll say anything to get elected.
+His election campaign pivot risked alienating his base and gave his foes ammunition to argue that he’d say anything to get elected.

 Erin O’Toole, once called a ‘dud’ by fellow Conservatives, pulls into a tight race with Canada’s Trudeau

-The Liberals have turned to several traditional wedge issues, including gun control and abortion rights, to try to gain an edge.
-They’ve also sought to leverage their support for mandatory vaccinations for federal civil servants and plane and train passengers, both of which poll well here.
-O’Toole supports vaccines but says he won’t mandate them.
+The Liberals turned to several traditional wedge issues, including gun control and abortion rights, to try to gain an edge.
+They sought to leverage their support for mandatory vaccinations for federal civil servants and plane and train passengers, both of which poll well here.
+O’Toole supports vaccines but said he won’t mandate them.

-In the final days of the campaign, Trudeau has tried to make the vote a referendum on his management of the pandemic.
-He has attacked O’Toole for last year endorsing the pandemic response of Jason Kenney, Alberta’s United Conservative Party premier.
+In the final days of the campaign, Trudeau tried to make the vote a referendum on his management of the pandemic.
+He attacked O’Toole for last year endorsing the pandemic response of Jason Kenney, Alberta’s United Conservative Party premier.

-Kenney, a former federal cabinet minister, declared his western province “open for good” earlier this year.
+Kenney declared his western province “open for good” earlier this year.
 Now, amid a coronavirus wave that has overwhelmed Alberta’s health-care system, he has reversed course, announcing new restrictions last week and a vaccine passport system.

 “The choices that leaders make in a crisis matter,” Trudeau said in Montreal last week.
 “Half-measures won’t do to fight this pandemic.”

-The election will turn on familiar battlegrounds: the suburbs outside Toronto and Vancouver and the French-speaking province of Quebec.
+The election was expected to turn on familiar battlegrounds: the suburbs outside Toronto and Vancouver and the French-speaking province of Quebec.

-Much could also hinge on the fortunes of other parties.
-The left-leaning New Democratic Party could split the progressive vote, and the insurgent right-wing People’s Party of Canada could do the same for the conservative vote.
-A wild card is the separatist Bloc Québécois, which got a much-needed boost in a leaders debate.
+Much also was expected to hinge on the potential for the left-leaning New Democratic Party and the insurgent right-wing People’s Party of Canada to siphon off votes from the Liberals and Conservatives.
+A wild card was the separatist Bloc Québécois, which got a much-needed boost in a leaders debate.

 During the debate, the moderator challenged Bloc leader Yves-François Blanchet over his support for the “discriminatory” Bill 21, a controversial provincial law that bars some public-sector workers from wearing religious symbols such as hijabs or yarmulkes at work in the name of secularism.